loopbackio/loopback.io/pages/en/lb2/Remote-methods.md

 title: "Remote methods"
 lang: en
 layout: navgroup
+toc_level: 1
 navgroup: app-logic
 keywords: LoopBack
-tags:
+tags: [models, application_logic]
 sidebar: lb2_sidebar
 permalink: /doc/en/lb2/Remote-methods.html
-summary:
+summary: A remote method is a static method of a model, exposed over a custom REST endpoint.

 ---
 ## Overview

 A _remote method_ is a static method of a model, exposed over a custom REST endpoint.
 Use a remote method to perform operations not provided by LoopBack's [standard model REST API](PersistedModel-REST-API.html).

-{% include note.html content="
-The easiest way to define a remote method is by using the command-line [remote method generator](Remote-method-generator.html).
+{% include note.html content="The easiest way to define a remote method is by using the command-line [remote method generator](Remote-method-generator.html).

 For an introductory example of defining a remote method, see [Extend your API](Extend-your-API.html) in Getting Started.
 " %}